ollamaNet/OllamaNet-Architecture/ConversationService/diagrams/infrastructure_diagrams/infrastructure_diagram_checklist.md

    - What is the file organization strategy? you can check the `ConversationService\Infrastructure\Document\Storage\FileSystemDocumentStorage.cs`

 3. **Vector Database Integration**
-   - How is the vector database connection configured? - its cofigured through the `ConversationService\Infrastructure\Rag\VectorDb\PineconeService.cs`
+   - How is the vector database connection configured? - its configured through the `ConversationService\Infrastructure\Rag\VectorDb\PineconeService.cs`
    - What indexing strategies are used?
    - How are query operations optimized?

 4. **LLM Integration**
-   - How is the LLM service connection managed? -using the ollama connector class
+   - How is the LLM service connection managed? - using the InferenceEngineConnector class with dynamic configuration
-   - What fallback mechanisms exist for LLM failures? returning an exception (for now)
+   - What fallback mechanisms exist for LLM failures? - returning an exception (for now)
    - How is request/response streaming handled?
+   - How are configuration updates processed at runtime?

 5. **Service Mesh**
-   - How do services discover and communicate with each other? - with updating the service urls manually (for now)
+   - How do services discover and communicate with each other? - using RabbitMQ for service discovery and dynamic configuration
-   - How is authentication propagated between services? - usign the api gateway
+   - How is authentication propagated between services? - using the api gateway
+   - How are service URLs updated dynamically?

+6. **Message Broker**
+   - How is the RabbitMQ connection configured and managed?
+   - What message types are published and consumed?
+   - How are message consumers registered and managed?
+   - What resilience patterns are implemented for RabbitMQ?

 ## Infrastructure Diagram Elements ✏️